xiongchiamiov/waypoint/README.md

 the Bad Things that can happen and are willing to accept those risks.

-If you really, really want to try this, you'll need to change the hard-coded paths to match your system, source the waypoint.sh in your .zshrc or .bashrc, and create the .config/waypoint directory.
-IIRC, you'll have to touch the scratch.sh file as well.
+If you really, really want to try this, you'll need to change the hard-coded path to waypoint.py in waypoint.sh so it matches your system and source the waypoint.sh in your .zshrc or .bashrc.

 # pushd and popd